arthurmco/annOS/README.md

 Open a pull request if you like, check the issues, help me to improve it, if you like.
 Have fun!

+## License

+All of this source code is licensed under the MIT license.